Many people ask how are they going to recover from an addiction?

 And then what are you NOT doing to recover from it?

-While we like to classify addiction into it’s own box the reality is that this extends to most mental wellness conditions.
-So wherever you see the word addiction feel free to replace it with depression, anxiety, stress, eating disorder etc.
+While we like to classify addiction into it’s own box the reality is that this extends to most mental wellness conditions and is thus far more complex than the physical process.
+So wherever you see the word addiction feel free to replace it with depression, anxiety, stress etc compounded by complex life circumstances that are unique to each individuals history and perceptions of their world.

 Nobody is normal

-On some level, there is a reason or a cause that sparked the cycle and in many cases, we know what that reason or cause is, but in just as many cases we don’t.
+On some level, there is a reason or a cause that sparked the cycle and in many cases, we know what that reason or cause is, but in just as many cases we don’t and this is where the process of “recovery” or personal recovery begins.

-It is in this space where our mental health takes a tumble and many coping behaviours and cycles begin to can and do emerge in the format of addictions etc.
+It is in this space where our mental health takes a tumble and many coping behaviours and cycles begin to can and do emerge in the format of addictions, depression, anxiety or better known as “coping mechanisms”.
+These coping mechanisms change and escalate and maladapt over time, but essentially they serve a purpose to the psyche.

 To do this we have to acknowledge a few start points.